Numan-Tasaddaq/smart_product_search_ecommerce_system/Readme.md

 The app integrates Google Gemini AI (gemini-1.5-flash) model via the google-generativeai SDK.
 The AI interprets natural language search queries and filters products based on strict rules.
 If AI is unavailable or errors occur, the app falls back to a local rule-based search.
+**How this AI could be integrated with blockchain features?**
+This AI-powered product search can be integrated with blockchain by enabling token-gated pricing, where users holding specific tokens get access to exclusive discounts or products.
+On-chain user preferences can personalize search results securely and transparently, stored directly on the blockchain.
+Additionally, loyalty smart contracts could automatically reward repeat customers with tokens or benefits based on their purchase history and engagement tracked on-chain.

 **Tools and Libraries Used**
 ---